marklogic/marklogic-spark-connector/CONTRIBUTING.md

     ./gradlew test sonar

-If you do not add `systemProp.sonar.token` to your `gradle-local.properties` file, you can specify the token via the
+If you do not add `systemProp.sonar.login` to your `gradle-local.properties` file, you can specify the token via the
 following:

-    ./gradlew test sonar -Dsonar.token=paste your token here
+    ./gradlew test sonar -Dsonar.login=paste your token here

 When that completes, you will see a line like this near the end of the logging: